Admyral-Security/admyral/README.md

 -   To establish transparency and trust with our users
 -   To enable the community to self-host and contribute to Admyral
--   To collaborate on integrations and features with the community because users know best what a security automation platform should look like
+-   To collaborate on integrations and features with the community because users know best what a Cybersecurity Automation & Investigation Assistant should look like
+-   To secure small- and medium-sized businesses, that have no budget for security

 #### Does Admyral stay open-source?